 Overview

-San Antontio men and women who suffer from puffy, droopy eyelids and bulging bags under their eyes may consider cosmetic surgery to correct their eyelids.
+San Antonio men and women who suffer from puffy, droopy eyelids and bulging bags under their eyes may consider cosmetic surgery to correct their eyelids.
 Natural causes, such as aging, loss of volume and genetics, make men and women over the age of 35 look older and more tired.
-Plastic surgeon, Dr. Michael E. Decherd, performs eyelid surgery for patients who are looking for a more awakened and alert face.
-Also known as blepharoplasty or an eyelid tuck, Dr. Decherd uses the latest surgical technique on the upper and lower eyelids to remove excess fat and tissue, and tighten the underlying muscles to create a rejuvenated appearance.
+Dr. Michael E. Decherd and Dr. Matthew Isakson perform eyelid surgery for patients who are looking for a more awakened and alert face.
+Also known as blepharoplasty or an eyelid tuck, we use the latest surgical technique on the upper and lower eyelids to remove excess fat and tissue, and tighten the underlying muscles to create a rejuvenated appearance.

 Surgical Considerations